MellowYarker/doodle-jump/README.md

 - The only time we ever need to think about platform height is when redrawing the map, and in this case, if platform `p_i` is at position `i = {1, 2, 3}`, then in general, `p_i -> p_{i-1}`, thus `p_1` (bottom platform) disappears, and a new platform enters from the top.
 - If we have defined heights, it's just a matter of writing a loop that increments the current row to the destination row.
 Keep in mind the fact that the lower you are on the screen, the higher your row # is.

+The platforms seem to be in the following rows:
+- Bottom platform -> Row 31 (bottom row)
+- Middle platform -> Row 20 or 21
+- Top platform ----> Row  9 or 10

 ### Redrawing after a high jump
 Sometimes the doodle will jump high enough to warrent moving the map.
 In this case, as is done in the demo, we will stall the doodle at a defined `max_height` and move the map until the jump loop has completed and the doodle starts to fall.